 There are different kinds of carbs.
 Two types of carbs that you should know are called <b>simple carbs</b> and <b>complex carbs</b>.
 Simple carbs, such as sugar, spike the blood sugar and cause stress to the body, which is especially dangerous for insulin-related conditions such as diabetes.
 Complex carbs, including foods like whole grain rice, have a lower <i>glycemic index</i> (GI), meaning they digest slower and don’t spike blood sugar as much.
 This makes them more tolerable with moderate intake.

-On keto, you will be eating low amounts of carbs, if any carbs at all.
+On keto, you will be eating low amounts of carbs.
 If your goal is to lose weight using the ketogenic diet, check out the options below.
 If you are deviating from ketone production for a day or two depending on your goals, stick to complex carbohydrates that won’t stress your body.